 How established do they need to be business-wise before working with you?

-Their business needs to be making money from freelance clients for at least two years before we can work together.
+Their business should be making money (with clients) a minimum of 2 years before we can work together.

 Do I also need to be fluent in English?

 No. If you use English in your business, but it’s not your first language, that’s fine, I can help you.

 Does my website need to be in English?